-Anti-Bullying is referenced within the Hawridge and Cholesbury CE School Anti-Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+Hawridge and Cholesbury CE School Anti- Bullying Policy ensures measures are in place to prevent and respond to all forms of bullying and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 Hawridge and Cholesbury CE School adopts the following procedures in order to respond to bullying:

-- Listening to pupils - Listening to parents - Listening to members of staff - Supporting the victim, as appropriate to each individual case - Re-educating the perpetrator and punishing where appropriate.
+- Listening to pupils

+- Listening to parents

+- Listening to members of staff

+- Supporting the victim, as appropriate to each individual case - Re-educating the perpetrator and punishing where appropriate.
 The sanctions will fit within the school's Behaviour Policy but could lead to exclusion from the school.
-The school is aware that the bully may also need ongoing support and nurture in order to effect behaviour change - Recording the incident if appropriate and always if it is a second offence - Involving parents of the victim and the perpetrator(s)

-- Involving outside agencies such as the Educational Psychology Service and PRU - Monitoring by a senior member of staff - Follow up as appropriate to the situation in order to ensure that bullying has not resumed - Assertiveness training and proactive solution creation for victims - Circle of friends/befriending/support group/mediation by adults or peers - Counselling - When bullying has been reported, the following actions will be taken: - Staff will record any proven cases of bullying on a bullying reporting form - Informing / involving other authorities (such as police or Social Care), particularly when actions have taken place outside of school.
+The school is aware that the bully may also need ongoing support and nurture in order to effect behaviour change - Recording the incident if appropriate and always if it is a second offence - Involving parents of the victim and the perpetrator(s) - Involving outside agencies such as the Educational Psychology Service and PRII - Monitoring by a senior member of staff - Follow up as appropriate to the situation in order to ensure that bullying has not resumed - Assertiveness training and proactive solution creation for victims - Circle of friends/befriending/support group/mediation by adults or peers - Counselling - If bullying is reported, the following actions will be taken: - Staff will record any proven or unproven cases of bullying on CPOMS.
+In addition, the DSLs maintain a bullying log which is analysed regularly. - Informing / involving other authorities (such as police or Social Care), particularly when actions have taken place outside of school.